Support we provide for people living with HIV includes:

 - General Social Care Council Code of Practice

 - Office of the Immigration Services Commissioner (OISC) Quality Framework

 - British Association for Counselling & Psychotherapy (BACP) - Ethical Principles

 - CORE (Clinical Outcomes for Routine Evaluation): clinical improvement for 65% of clients

 You can get peer support and share your experiences with other people living with HIV by joining My Community Forum.

-We also offer free online counselling for people living with HIV and an online advice service delivered by THT Direct.
+We also offer free online counselling for people living with HIV and an advice service delivered by THT Direct.

 We also run a range of online events and workshops for people living with HIV.